visanu1996/BASH_SCRIPT/To Do/readme.md

-In this project I will create a To Do List with many more features for praticing my bash skill.
+# In this project I designed to create To Do List by using Bash script as the language, to practice my coding skills.

+## Feature
 - Add a Task: User can add tasks to the list.
 - List Tasks: View all tasks in the list.
 - Mark as Done: Mark a task as completed.